Talking about money with your partner

 In the early stages of a relationship

-When a relationship is just beginning, your discussions about money may be limited to who’s going to pay for a meal, a night out or a short break.
+When a relationship is just beginning, your discussions about money may be limited to who’s going to pay for a meal, the night out or an upcoming break abroad (if this is you then you want to read Nadia El Ferdaoussi’s 5 tips to save money & travel on a budget).

 At this stage, your finances are still separate, you have your own individual ways of managing your money and joint expenses are minimal.